cheqd/product-docs/guides/did-linked-resources/technical-composition-of-did-linked-resources/README.md

     "mediaType": "application/json",
     "created": "2022-07-19T08:40:00Z",
     "checksum": "7b2022636f6e74656e74223a202274657374206461746122207d0ae3b0c44298",
-    "previousVersionId": null, // null if no previous version, otherwise, resourceId of previous version "nextVersionId": null, // null if no new version, otherwise, resourceId of new version }
+    "previousVersionId": "", // empty string if no previous version, otherwise, resourceId of previous version "nextVersionId": "", // null if no new version, otherwise, resourceId of new version }
 ]
 ```